 Off-bottom oysters are quite a commitment in terms of time, money, and physical labor, but these are premium oysters that can fetch good and consistent prices on the half-shell market.

 If you end up choosing the off-bottom farming technique, we’ve got a business plan that’s specifically tailored for your needs.
 Check out the link below to estimate the cost of your new venture.Off Bottom Business Plan

-There are two commercial oyster hatcheries in Alabama.
+There are currently two commercial oyster seed suppliers in Alabama.
 Please contact them for seed availability and pricing.

 Murder Point Oyster Company